-When we traveled to Costa Rica for the first time back in 2000 Playa Jacó was a beach village populated by fishermen, surfers, and in-the-know backpackers.
+When we traveled to Costa Rica for the first time back in 2000, Playa Jacó was a beach village populated by fishermen, surfers, and in-the-know backpackers.
 Not long before that the area was so remote that old-timer fishermen can remember seeing jaguars on the beach.
 Recently we found a very different Jacó full of bungee jumping towers, sports bars, and lots and lots of gringos.
 The streets were paved and backpacker prices were hard to come by, even if you move on to neighboring Playa Hermosa.
-Neither beach ranks as the best in Costa Rica but they are among the most accessible at just over 60 miles (100 km) from San José.
-With that in mind, here’s our beach bargain travel guide to these two popular Pacific Coast beaches.
+Neither beach ranks as the best in Costa Rica but they are among the most accessible at just over 60 miles (100 km) from the capital city of San José.
+With that in mind, here’s our beach town travel guide to these two popular Pacific Coast beaches.

 Budget hotels in Paya Jacó and Playa Hermosa, Costa Rica

 Though descent truly budget accommodation was hard to find in Jacó we did spend a night at the perfectly acceptable Jaco Inn Hostel in a private room with a shared bathroom for US$25 including use of a shared kitchen.
 Bring insect repellent.